 Shark is a leader in cleaning machines, so it’s no surprise we’ve picked them twice.
 While the Genius is a fantastic high-end choice, the Steam pocket appeals to our wallets.
 This is an impressive machine with high value, considering its budget-friendly status.

 A soft-grip handle and swivel steering make this one comfortable to use.
 It also features a quick-release cord for fast, hassle-free assembly and storage.
-This product, though basic in its build, is designed for ease of use.
+Though basic in its build, this product is designed for ease of use.

 Further proving that this one is a money saver, Shark throws in two microfiber pads for you.

-It’s the most affordable of our recommendations, so if you’re looking to save, choose this one.
-It doesn’t sacrifice any power, quality or efficiency by being a budget option, and you get high value for money.
+It’s the most affordable of our recommendations, so choose this one if you’re looking to save.
+It doesn’t sacrifice any power, quality, or efficiency by being a budget option, and you get high value for money.

 We also think it’s nice of Shark to include two washable microfiber pads.
 You’ll save money and time on maintenance.